destenson/Janix-ai--mcp-validator/README.md

 This repository contains:

-1. **Minimal MCP Server**: A reference implementation of an MCP server
+1. **Minimal MCP Server**: A reference implementation of an MCP server using STDIO transport
+2. **Minimal HTTP MCP Server**: A reference implementation of an MCP server using HTTP transport
-2. **MCP Testing Framework**: A robust testing framework for verifying MCP server implementations against the protocol specifications
+3. **MCP Testing Framework**: A robust testing framework for verifying MCP server implementations against the protocol specifications

 ## Status

 The current implementation is fully compliant with the latest MCP protocol specification (2025-03-26).

-✅ All tests pass for the reference implementation!
+✅ All tests pass for the reference implementations!

-## Minimal MCP Server
+## Minimal MCP Server (STDIO)

-A simple reference implementation of an MCP server that supports all protocol features:
+A simple reference implementation of an MCP server that uses STDIO for transport and supports all protocol features:

 - Basic protocol operations (initialization, shutdown)
 - Synchronous tool calls
 - Asynchronous tool calls (for 2025-03-26)
 - Utility tools for file system operations

-### Running the Server
+### Running the STDIO Server

 ```bash
 # Run the server